 with [this solution/feature/idea].

-The hypothesis statement is a way of expressing assumptions in testable form.
-It is composed of the following elements (Gothelf, J., & Seiden, J., Lean UX, 2013):
+The hypothesis statement is a way of expressing assumptions in a testable form.
+It is composed of the following elements (Gothelf, J., & Seiden, J., Lean UX, 2021):

 - Assumptions: A high-level declaration of what we believe to be true.

 - Hypotheses: More granular descriptions of our assumptions that target specific areas of our product or workflow for experimentation.

 - Outcomes: the signals we seek from the market to help us validate or invalidate our hypotheses.
 These are often quantitative but can also be qualitative.